Just bloom

 Then choose one small action this week:

-Ease the pressure - loosen an unrealistic expectation or deadline
+• Ease the pressure by letting go of an unrealistic expectation or deadline.

-Create space - take a walk, step away, or allow a pause before reacting
+• Create space by taking a walk, stepping away, or pausing before reacting.

-Give yourself the gift of nourishment — sleep, stillness, movement, or a small act of care you’ve been postponing
+• Give yourself the gift of nourishment, whether that’s sleep, stillness, movement, or a small act of care you’ve been putting off.